Antonis01/dotfiles/README.md

-# Installation Scripts
+# Linux Set-up packages
-Scripts that download the packages I need in different Linux distributions.
+Scripts that download the packages I need in different Linux distributions after a fresh install.
 (Work in progress)
 (Will add more packages in the future)